Spanish (SPAN)

 Graduation with Leadership Distinction: GLD: Global Learning

-Analysis and discussion of 20th-century Spanish American history and the sociocultural forces that have contributed to define this area’s national identities.
+Analysis and discussion of contemporary Latin American history and the sociocultural forces that have contributed to define this area's national identities.
 Taught in Spanish.

 Cross-listed course: LASP 501